brandonrobertz/SparseLSH/README.rst

 LSHash
 ======

-:Version: 0.0.4dev
+:Version: 0.0.1aplha

-A fast Python implementation of locality sensitive hashing with persistance support.
+A locality sensitive hashing library with an emphasis on large (sparse) datasets.

-Highlights
+Features
 ==========

 - Fast hash calculation for large amount of high dimensional data through the use of `numpy` arrays.